AVEVA/CONNECT-data-services-developer-docs/content/communities/community-add-clients.md

 ---

-# Add community clients
+# Add clients to a community

 Clients are applications that act on behalf of users and allow programmatic access from APIs to shared data and resources.
 The `Community Details` page lets you add and delete clients.
 You can only add [client-credentials clients](xref:ccClients) to a community.

 ## Prerequisites

+To add clients to a community:

-- You must be a community administrator.
+- Your user account must be assigned [community administrator permissions](xref:ccRoles#community-administrators-preview).

 - There must be at least one client-crediential client added to the tenant.
 For more information, see <xref:gpClientCredentialsClient>.